 – Florida Trail Association

-I read somewhere that the first 30 miles of the Florida Trail are ‘some of the most difficult hiking in the United States’, so when looking for a challenge in late 2019, I decided to hike them!
-The ecosystem was entirely new to me, so it was a wonderful experience.
+The 1500-mile Florida Trail has the unique privilege of being a long-distance American trail that one can hike in the depths of winter.
+I read somewhere that the first 30 miles are ‘some of the most difficult hiking in the United States’, so when looking for a challenge in late 2019, I decided to hike them!

 FLORIDA TRAIL JOURNAL